awslabs/voice-powered-analytics/README-Athena.md

 1. You can see the latest queries under the column **Query** (starting with the word 'SELECT').
 You can copy these queries to a text editor to save later.
 1. We'll be running these queries in the **Query Editor**.
 Navigate there in the top Athena menu.
 1. Ensure that the **default** database is selected and you'll see your **tweets** table.
-1. The Athena syntax is widely compatable with Presto.
+1. The Athena syntax is widely compatible with Presto.
 You can learn more about it from our [Amazon Athena Getting Started](http://docs.aws.amazon.com/athena/latest/ug/getting-started.html) and the [Presto Docs](https://prestodb.io/docs/current/) web sites
 1. Once you are happy with the value returned by your query you can move to **Step 4**, otherwise you can experiment with other query types.
-1. Let's write a new query, there are several ways that you can do this:<br>
+1. Let's write a new query, there are several ways that you can do this:
 a.
-Use one of the queries that we had selected from the *Query Editor*<br>
+Use one of the queries that we had selected from the **Query Editor**
 b.
-Write a new query using the [Presto SELECT format](https://prestodb.io/docs/current/sql/select.html) Hint: The Query text to find the number of #reinvent tweets is:  `SELECT COUNT(*) FROM tweets`<br>
+Write a new query using the [Presto SELECT format](https://prestodb.io/docs/current/sql/select.html) Hint: The Query text to find the number of #reinvent tweets is:  `SELECT COUNT(*) FROM tweets`
-**TODO Show advanced query building techniques for our dataset**<br>
 c.
 Use or build off one of th examples below:

 <details>